AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** This application fetches a Spring projection including the `@ManyToOne` association via different approaches.
 It can be easily adapted for `@OneToOne` association as well.

 **Key points:**
-- using virtual properties is the best approach
+- fetching raw data is the fastest approach
-- other approaches "pollute" the Persistent Context or return a result set that should be further processed

 ----------------------------------------------------------------------------------------------------------------------